 We are committed to complying with all Australian workplace laws including the Fair Work Act 2009 (Cth).
-All of our employees are provided with employment contracts detailing the conditions of their employment and their various rights and obligations.
+Our employees are provided with employment contracts detailing the conditions of their employment and their various rights and obligations.

 We have held a modern slavery workshop with key staff members, guided by external experts, in which we educated staff about the MSA and modern slavery and we developed plans and strategies in this space.
-We have briefed our Board on the MSA and discussed modern slavery with our Board.
-Our Board approved a three year initial strategy to address modern slavery risks in our operations and supply chain and to meet our annual reporting obligations.
+Our Board has been briefed on the MSA and we have discussed modern slavery.
+We approved a three year initial strategy to address modern slavery risks in our operations and supply chain and to meet our annual reporting obligations.

-Our strategy involves various targets laid out for the next three years and which we will continually review for effectiveness.
-We have formed a modern slavery working group, sponsored and steered by group executives and with representatives from all our functions and operations.
-The working group was established to coordinate effort in delivering on our Board approved strategy and associated work plans.
-The working group meets regularly as required, initially and currently meeting fortnightly to progress and review our approach in this space.
+Our strategy involves various targets which we will continually review for effectiveness.
+Our modern slavery working group, sponsored and steered by group executives and with representatives from all our functions and operations, has continued to deliver on our Board approved strategy and associated work plans.
+The working group meets regularly as required.
 The Board is kept regularly updated on progress of the working group.